The Art of the Deal: Reception and legacy

-In 2021, Yuri Shvets, an ex-KGB agent, claimed that Trump had been cultivated by the KGB for 40-years, starting in the 1980s as tensions between the United States and Soviet Union were thawing.
+In 2021, Yuri Shvets, an ex-KGB agent, claimed that Trump had been cultivated by the KGB for 40 years, starting in the 1980s as tensions between the United States and Soviet Union were thawing.
 In The Art of the Deal, Trump acknowledges the potential business opportunities arising from the positive turn in the relationship between the U.S. and the Soviet Union which includes the possibility of building "a large luxury hotel across the street from the Kremlin in partnership with the Soviet government."
 It was during this period that the ex-KGB agent alleges to have discussed with Trump going into politics and were "stunned" when he returned to the US and took out a full-page ad parroting anti-Western Russian talking points.

 Questions of veracity

 Biographers, associates and fact-checkers have cast doubt on the book's version of events.
 To those with detailed knowledge of the projects, the singular hero of the book appeared instead as a fictional composite of the many power-brokers, doers and domain experts who actually made things happen.
 This omniscient persona faced exaggerated odds and won overstated profits.
 As biographer Gwenda Blair wrote in 2000, "In The Art of the Deal, [Trump] claims that business deals are what distinguish him ... but his most original creation is the continuous self-inflation."
 Still, those tracing out Trump's life could not discern the more limited reality all at once.
-Speaking twenty years later, Blair bemoaned her failure, as a biographer, to have "understood how fabricated [the book] was ... how that founding myth was so riddled with at best exaggeration."
+Speaking 20 years later, Blair bemoaned her failure, as a biographer, to have "understood how fabricated [the book] was ... how that founding myth was so riddled with at best exaggeration."

-Chapter four, "The Cincinnati Kid," tells the story of Trump's "first big deal."
-According to the book, Donald came up with the idea of buying Swifton Village, a struggling apartment complex in Cincinnati.
-He partnered with his dad to turn Swifton around, then, just as the neighborhood headed irretrievably downhill, tricked a buyer into overpaying: "The price was $12 million—or approximately a $6 million profit for us.
+Chapter four, "The Cincinnati Kid", tells the story of Trump's "first big deal".
+According to the book, Trump came up with the idea of buying Swifton Village, a struggling apartment complex in Cincinnati.
+He partnered with his father Fred to turn Swifton around; then, just as the neighborhood headed irretrievably downhill, tricked a buyer into overpaying: "The price was $12 million—or approximately a $6 million profit for us.
 It was a huge return on a short-term investment."
 Roy Knight, part of the Village's maintenance crew, told reporters that the project was actually Fred Trump's "baby"; biographers generally agree.
 Donald was cloistered at New York Military Academy when his father boarded a plane to Ohio and won the property at auction.
 He attended college while Fred turned things around.
-The young scion did visit on occasion but only to do "yardwork and cleaning."
-Finally, the sale price was a mere $6.75 million, $1 million more than the purchase price, representing little if any profit after eight years of expenses (estimated at $500,000) and interest.
+The younger Trump did visit on occasion, but only to do "yardwork and cleaning".
+Finally, the sale price was $6.75 million, $1 million more than the purchase price, representing little if any profit after eight years of expenses (estimated at $500,000) and interest.